morrownr/88x2bu-20210702/FAQ.md

 https://wiki.debian.org/SecureBoot

-There is work underway to add Secure Boot support for systems that do not have `dkms` available or if a manual installation is desired.

 If you are using a basic command line (non-dkms) installation, see the following section in the Installation Steps part of the README: